 In fact, the yoga tradition itself is rooted in cosmology.
 Some yoga practices relate to the five elements of earth, air, fire, water, and space (ether) in the yoga cosmology as we experience them within our bodies — the earth that grounds our practice and provides stability, the air that we breathe in as uplifting energy and exhale as we settle into our posture, the fire that transforms matter within our digestive system as we do abdominal twists, the water that flows throughout our body enabling a flowing movement from one posture to another, the space that opens up our central axis as we stretch in different directions.
 Yoga has sought to help students sense these elements working within our bodies.

 But the elements should also relate us to the external world in which we live.
 We should note that many poses are named after plants and animals (e.g. lotus, tree; cobra, crow).
 This came about when ancient sages in India observed how plants and animals live in harmony with their environment.
 Early practitioners of yoga would experience the effects of a posture in their own bodies.
 This became a way of connecting with the rest of nature.
 This stone carving of tree pose (Vrikshasana) on a temple at Mahabalipuram on India’s east coast, south of Chennai, goes back to the 7th century.

 Trees can grow and stand a long time.
 So does standing in Vrikshasana as a posture (asana) for meditation.

 Yogis and yoginis enjoy holding poses in natural surroundings, especially on or about trees.

 Many of the poses developed in India reflected an imitation of nature, both plants and animals.
-This modern Western yogi demonstrates the crow pose resting on a perch.

 With millions of people practicing yoga the practice could be a mighty force for raising awareness of our relationship to the natural world.
 Teachers should find ways to get their classes outdoors, like this Earth Day class at Hays State University in Kansas.